16 Reasons to Visit Disneyland Resort During the Holiday Season

 While Disney parks are always good places to buy gifts for the Disney fan in your life, the holiday season is particularly remarkable should you want a holiday keepsake when you visit Disneyland, California Adventure, and Downtown Disney during the holiday time.

-Thousands of 2023 Christmas ornaments, holiday-themed Mickey and Minnie Mouse ears, and other options that can only be purchased during the holiday time stock the shelves (though they seem to have some ornaments year-round).
+Thousands of 2025 Christmas ornaments, holiday-themed Mickey and Minnie Mouse ears, and other options that can only be purchased during the holiday time stock the shelves (though they seem to have some ornaments year-round).

 You can also check out their online store, which features many holiday goodies.
-But there’s a new holiday store on Main Street U.S.A. called Plaza Point.
+But there’s a great holiday store on Main Street U.S.A. called Plaza Point.
 Its merchandise will change seasonally to showcase other holidays like Chinese New Year, Easter, and Halloween, to name a few.

-14. The Disneyland Hotels Are Decked Out, Too
+15. The Disneyland Hotels Are Decked Out, Too

 Disney's Grand Californian Hotel during the holidays